 In most circumstances, if Assumption University closes, the PA Program will also close.
 Exceptions will be relayed to the students as promptly as possible.
-Students on clinical rotations must adhere to the schedule of the clinical site, regardless of any University announcements.

 Notification of school closures and delays will be provided via the AU Mobile App.
 The App is the first medium through which the community will receive information relative to a change in campus operations.
-Students may download the app on the Apple App Store or Google Play.
+Download the app on the Apple App Store or Google Play.

 Notifications of school closures and delays will be provided via Rave Text Alert.
 Students will sign up for these alerts during orientation.
-Students may also check the University website or call the cancellation line at (508) 767-7220.
+Students may also check the University Web Site or call the cancellation line at (508) 767-7220.
 Students will also receive an e-mail by 0700.